 1. What is the building’s purpose of use?

 The requirements for timber storages, food warehouses or logistics buildings are very different in terms of space, ventilation and insulation.
-In a logistics building, it can be essential to integrate conveyors and cranes in the steel frame.
+In a production building, it can be essential to integrate conveyors and cranes in the steel frame.
 In a building where large volumes of goods are moved around frequently, it is also important to take the efficiency of storage and product handling into account.
 Considering the purpose of use is the starting point of the process.
 Sometimes, going over the essentials with an expert can result in five-figure savings!

 2. What kind of requirements does the location impose?